RichardRed0x/politeia-digest/issue-056.md

 **[Alphaday Grant Application](https://proposals.decred.org/record/49793bf)**

-Published Jan 23 by alphaday | 5 comments
+Published Jan 23 by alphaday, last edited Jan 30 | 5 comments

 This proposal requests $2,200 to produce a Decred version of the Alphaday "dashboard", where information from various widgets can be arranged on one screen as a "tab killer" dealing death to the cluttered browser bars of crypto fans everywhere.
 The budget is broken down into "upfront costs" of $1,000 for development such as including Decred resources as optional widgets for dashboards, and $100 per month for an analyst to check the dashboard daily and ensure it is working correctly.